1. Using Commands and Building Stuff¶

-#dbref of the box (#8 in this example), you can grab the box and get it back here without actually yourself going to
+#dbref of the box (#8 in this example), you can grab the box and get it back here without actually going to the

 teleport #8 = here

-It will ask you for confirmation.
-Once you give it, the box will be gone.
+Issuing the `destroy`` command will ask you for confirmation.
+Once you confirm, the box will be gone.

 1.9.
 Adding a Help Entry¶

-The Command-help is something you modify in Python code.
-We’ll get to that when we get to how to add Commands.
-But you can also add regular help entries, for example to explain something about the history of your game world:
+help entries are something that you modify in Python code — we’ll cover that when we explain how to add Commands — but you may also add non-command-related help entries.
+For example, to explain something about the history of your game world:

 sethelp History = At the dawn of time ...